metallb/metallb/website/content/installation/_index.md

 %}}) page and make sure your cloud platform can work with MetalLB (most cannot).

-There is one supported way to install MetalLB: using Kubernetes manifests.
+There is two supported ways to install MetalLB: using plain Kubernetes manifests, or using Kustomize.

+## Installation by manifest

 To install MetalLB, apply the manifest: